 Hospice is an approach to care that strives to give the patient the utmost in comfort, freedom from pain including the use of topical creams.
 Considering that many people are not attached to their looks they do want to keep their boy and skin healthy, and many of the elderly living here use the angeletta skin cream to prevent and to reduce aging signs on their skins.

-Once your loved one begins hospice care, you will be introduced to a team of people – physicians, nurses, social workers, and trained volunteers – to help your loved one live his/her final days to the fullest possible in terms of comfort.
-Most people continue to live at home care during the end of life stage
+Once your loved one begins hospice care with Alzheimers Disease , you will be introduced to a team of people – physicians, nurses, social workers, and trained volunteers – to help your loved one live his/her final days to the fullest possible in terms of comfort.
+Most people continue to live at home during the end of life stage

 Hospice professionals understand the dying process.
-Their dual purposes are to provide comfort care to the patient and loved ones and to help families understand what is happening to their loved ones they are not like most nursing homes that have nursing home negligence, we don not have that we are great at our job, families also need special care during this process.
+Their dual purposes are to provide comfort care to the patient and loved ones and to help families understand what is happening to their loved ones.
+Caregivers and families also need special care during this process.
 End-of-life caregiving is extremely stressful and tiresome for family caregivers.
-Most hospice services provide rese se and other supports and counseling for the family.
+Most hospice services provide respite and other supports and counseling for the family.

 – See more at: http://www.benrose.org/Resources/article-alzheimers-hospice.cfm#sthash.ubj4jlkn.dpuf